Sore Throat Causes, Symptoms, and Treatment

 Sore throat is a symptom resulting from inflammation of the upper respiratory tract.
 Four regions are principally involved - the pharynx, the larynx, the tonsils and (rarely) the epiglottis.

-Because sore throat is a symptom rather than a specific condition, estimates of incidence vary.
+Sore throat is a symptom rather than a diagnosis and so estimates of incidence vary.
 The symptom is in any case likely to be under-reported, as it is often self-limiting and a clinician may not be consulted.

 The symptom of soreness on swallowing may be accompanied by fever and symptoms of upper respiratory tract infection such as headache, malaise, rhinitis and cough.
 Hoarseness may be present if there is laryngeal involvement.